- Home

 Side effects of treatment for APML

-Common side effects of ATRA and arsenic trioxide include headaches, bleeding and clotting problems, and feeling sick (nausea).
+Side effects of ATRA and arsenic trioxide may include headaches, bleeding and clotting problems, and nausea (feeling sick).
 During the induction phase, an uncommon but serious reaction known as APML differentiation syndrome can cause breathing difficulties, fever, weight gain and high blood pressure.
 Tell your treatment team if you experience any of these side effects.

 More resources